 3. This column represents the aggregate grant date fair value of restricted stock units (RSUs) granted to directors in the applicable year computed in accordance with ASC Topic 718 and determined as of the grant date.
 The amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
 For additional information, please refer to note 1 in our financial statements, "Summary of Significant Accounting Policies - Stock-based Compensation," included in our Annual Report to Shareholders on Form 10-K for the year ended September 30, 2023.
 On March 9, 2023, the Board of Directors approved the recommendations of the Compensation Committee that each non-employee director receive a grant on March 9, 2023 of RSUs representing the right to receive 1,770 shares of Common Stock under the F5, Inc. Incentive Plan (with a grant date fair value of \$250,048 in accordance with ASC Topic 718), which will fully vest on March 13, 2024 if the non-employee director continues to serve as a director on that date.
-On Corber 31, 2022, the Board of Directors approved the receive 1, 20020 of RSUs representing the right to receive 728 shares of Common Stock under the F5, Inc. Incentive Plan (with a grant date fair value of \$105,225 in accordance with ASC Topic 718), which fully vested on March 8, 2023.
-As of September 30, 2023, the 1,770 RSUs awarded to each non-employee director were the only RSUs held by each such director, and they were not yet vested.
-Due to the timing of their respective departure from and appointment to the Board.
-Suce the respective departure from and appointment to the Board of Topic 718), which fully vested on March 8, 2023.
+On October 31, 2022, the Board of Directors approved the recommendations of the Compensation Committee that Ms. Budnik receive in connection with her appointment to the Board a grant on November 1, 2022 of RSUs representing the right to receive 728 shares of Common Stock under the F5, Inc. Incentive Plan (with a grant date fair value of \$105,225 in accordance with ASC Topic 718), which fully vested on March 8, 2023.
 As of September 30, 2023, the 1,770 RSUs awarded to each non-employee director were the only RSUs held by each such director, and they were not yet vested.
 Due to the timing of their respective departure from and appointment to the Board, Ms. Bergeron and Mr. Combes were not granted RSUs in fiscal year 2023.